yongmi/GettingCleaningData/README.md

 are combined into one file after each undergoes the merge described above.
 The combined data file is then changed into long format, from which the average of each variable for each activity and each subject is computed.
-The results are saves into the same directory as the script using write.table().
+The results are saved into the same directory as the script using write.table().